learn-co-curriculum/dsc-permutations-and-factorials-lab-v2-1/README.md

 prob_unlock_smudge
 ```

 Now, imagine you chose an iphone access code containing 3 different numbers, with numbers 2,7 and 8 (the code is still 4 digits).
-Now, the thief knows 1 number was reused, but he doesn't know which one. what is the probability now that the phone will be unlocked successfully?
+Now, the thief knows 1 number was reused (permutations with repetition!), but he doesn't know which one. what is the probability now that the phone will be unlocked successfully?

+- For the denominator here, use a permutation with repetition, along with the fact that **you don't know which one is repeated**.
+Hint: you'll have to multiply your final "permutation with repetition"-result to account for that.
+- For the numerator, use the numerator you used before: the number of trials the thief can try before the phone access is blocked.

 ```python